rvtovar/sales_predictions/README.md

 # Item Outlet Sales Predictions

-## An analysis of sales predections based on different features related to the items.
+## An analysis of sales predictions based on different features related to the items.

 ### Rose Tovar